Musaic : large chamber ensemble

 Score SampleView a sample of the score of this work

-Instrumentation: Flute, oboe, clarinet in B flat, bassoon, horn in F, percussion (3 players), piano (doubling celeste), harp, 2 violins, viola, violoncello, double bass.
+Instrumentation: Flute, oboe, clarinet in B flat, bassoon, horn in F, percussion (4 players), piano (doubling celeste), harp, 2 violins, viola, violoncello, double bass.
 May also be performed by an orchestra with a small string section.

 Duration: 11 min.

 Commission note: Commissioned by the Cybec Foundation for the 2007 Cybec 21st Century Australian Composers Program.

 Finalist 2008 Orchestral Work of the Year, APRA/AMC Classical Music Awards

 Be the first to share your thoughts, opinions and insights about this work.